TinyTapeout/volare-action/README.md

 ## Updating the action

-To update the release tag of the action, run the following command (replace `tt04` with the current tiny tapeout version):
+To update the release tag of the action, run the following commands:

 ```bash
 git tag -fa v1 -m "Update action"